metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1beta1_manifest.md

 - `process_name` (String) Identifies the name of the process to which the Unix signal will be sent.
 - `signal` (String) Specifies a valid Unix signal to be sent.
 For a comprehensive list of all Unix signals, see: ../../pkg/configuration/configmap/handler.go:allUnixSignals

-<a id="nestedatt--spec--reloaded_pod_selector"></a>
-### Nested Schema for `spec.reloaded_pod_selector`

-Optional:

-- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--reloaded_pod_selector--match_expressions))
-- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
-The requirements are ANDed.

-<a id="nestedatt--spec--reloaded_pod_selector--match_expressions"></a>
-### Nested Schema for `spec.reloaded_pod_selector.match_expressions`

-Required:

-- `key` (String) key is the label key that the selector applies to.
-- `operator` (String) operator represents a key's relationship to a set of values.
-Valid operators are In, NotIn, Exists and DoesNotExist.

-Optional:

-- `values` (List of String) values is an array of string values.
-If the operator is In or NotIn, the values array must be non-empty.
-If the operator is Exists or DoesNotExist, the values array must be empty.
-This array is replaced during a strategic merge patch.